ubccr/ccrdocs/pages/howto/easybuild.md

 **What if CCR installed software but I want a different version?**
 In most cases, we will only offer one version of a software package per software release.
 If you must use a different version, we recommend you check first to see if CCR has a modified EB recipe for that software.
 If so, it will most likely be easiest for you to copy that and modify it for your needs, rather than starting from the Easybuild recipe.

+### Finding Easybuild Recipes
 **Is there anywhere else I can search for Easybuild recipes?**
 Yes!
 Although CCR syncs with the official [Easybuild easyconfigs repo](https://github.com/easybuilders/easybuild-easyconfigs), it is not always the most up-to-date.
 You can use the Github interface to search easily and if you find a recipe you'd like to try, copy the contents and paste into a file, making sure to name the file correctly.
 We also highly recommend using The Digital Research Alliance of Canada (formerly Compute Canada) as a [reference](https://github.com/ComputeCanada/easybuild-easyconfigs/tree/computecanada-main/easybuild/easyconfigs).
+If there is no EB recipe you will need to create one using other recipes as examples.

+### Easybuild Help
 **Where can I go for more help?**
 This guide was offered as an example and will not transfer over to each and every software package you try to install.
 Unfortunately, compiling and installing software is hard and each package is different from the next.
 Easybuild provides a reproducible structure and allows us to build software in a way that allows it to run efficiently and with the highest performance on the CCR systems.
 However, it is not always easy.
-We recommend the Easybuild documentation and tutorials referenced at the top of this document as the primary sources of information.
+We recommend the Easybuild [documentation](https://docs.easybuild.io/) and [tutorials](https://tutorial.easybuild.io/) as the primary sources of information.
 It is often difficult for CCR staff to troubleshoot software installations run by others, even if you provide us log files.
 We have to go through the process of replicating your steps, at which point, it's often easier for us to just do the installation ourselves.
 If there is an existing EB recipe available and we don't already have a version of the package installed, we encourage you to submit a build request following [these instructions](https://docs.ccr.buffalo.edu/en/latest/software/building/#software-build-requests).
-If there is no EB recipe or we've already installed the package and you just want a different version, it's possible we can provide assistance through [CCR Help](../help.md).
+It's possible we can provide assistance through [CCR Help](../help.md).
 However, please note there are limits to the amount of help we can provide and you may need to work independently to resolve your issues.

+### Module Not Listed
+**Why isn't my module showing up?**
+Your Easybuild installation completes successfully but when you run `module avail` you do not see the software listed.
+We have this documented [here](../software/modules.md#hierarchical-modules).  `module spider` should be used to find installed modules across all toolchains.
+Unless your software does not depend on a specific toolchain, you must load that toolchain first, before you'll see the module listed using `module avail`